by Wendy Strgar October 02, 2017

 One of the biggest changes that most people face when it comes to loving other people is giving up the idea that relationships should be easy.
 When we believe that our relationships should be effortless, we belittle the important work of the heart as a burden, rather than recognizing it for the irreplaceable value it brings to us in becoming our best self.
-So here are a few key pointers to change how you think about and interact in your intimate life- try any one and see how much life changes for the better.
+So here are a few key personal development tips to change how you think about and interact in your intimate life- try any one and see how much life changes for the better.

 There are no low maintenance people or relationships.
 It is faulty thinking if that is what you are looking for or expecting- or worse still if that is how you perceive yourself.
 In all the myriad ways that we are different from each other, we all require and demand the same respect, understanding and acceptance which requires those who love or work with us to stretch.
 Coming into any relationship knowing that at times, and sometimes frequently, it will feel like a burden is the only realistic way to begin.